Ideal approach to convergence in functional spaces: The hierarchy of -sets

-The~section is devoted to the~introduction of the~notions in its title, and to a~hierarchy of subsets of a~topological space, which can be used to define a~$\delta$-set.
-The~role of the~notions was described in the~introduction.
+The~section is devoted to the~introduction of a~hierarchy of subsets of a~topological space that can be used to define a~hierarchy of $\delta$-sets.
 Main result of the~section is Lemma~\ref{Lalpha-finalpha} showing that this hierarchy can be described via $\fin^\alpha$-$\gamma$-covers for Kat\v etov power ideals~$\fin^\alpha$.